BensmaiaLab/experimentCore/README.md

 I'm still figuring out whether it's worth it to link some of that into here yet, need to compare the experience on Windows too.
-I'm going to run Windows in the lab and use the WSL(Windows Subsystem for Linux) because I'm good with Ubuntu and I need to be able to compare the experiences.
-[I only run Ubuntu at home to limit my gaming time.]
+I'm going to run Windows in the lab and use the WSL - Windows Subsystem for Linux - because I'm good with Ubuntu and I need to be able to compare the experiences.

 A lot of work can be removed by offloading it to containers or VMs, and I'll explain that plan longer term, but I want to setup support for microservice